 High School Student Congress

 No matter the theme of the program, students will be challenged to interact with peers who hold different beliefs than they do, to civilly and openly engage in dialogue about their differences, to learn to listen to one another and, ultimately, to come together in a spirit of cooperation in order to achieve progress for the common good.
-Throughout this process, students will be developing and honing their leadership, communication, negotiation and interpersonal skills.
+Moreoever, students develop and hone their leadership, communication, negotiation and interpersonal skills.

 “This week changed my life.
 I have a newfound passion for debate and policy that I never expected.
 I also made a wonderful group of close friends (and someday, colleagues) whom I love dearly and bonded with immediately.”